 I would be willing to bet that most us were introduced to the flavor of Zingiber officinale through ginger ale.
 I don’t know about you, but the zingy soda pop was my mom’s go-to cure for tummy aches.
 This non-alcoholic ginger ale made its American debut in 1866 when a Detroit, Michigan pharmacist named James Vernor installed a soda fountain in his drugstore.
 Vernor began playing around with ginger extracts, and in 1870 perfected his recipe, which included mellowing the syrup for four years in wooden casks.
 It’s not surprising that a pharmacist would chose ginger, as the rhizome was (and still is) known as a stomach soother.
 In fact, Vernor’s ads often touted “Mothers tell their children to ask for Vernor’s Ginger Ale because it’s wholesome and healthful.”
 Vernor’s Ginger Ale remains just as popular today.

 Ginger ale and ginger beer are both basically the same thing.
-It’s easy and inexpensive to make old-fashioned ginger beer at home, and some (me included) would say you get more of a gingery taste than you do from the store-bought stuff.
+It’s easy and inexpensive to make old-fashioned ginger beer at home, and you get more of a gingery taste than you do from the store-bought stuff.
 A bit of fermentation is involved, which produces a very slight alcohol content (not noticeable, but important to point out for those sensitive to alcohol).
 Some manufacturers ferment the mixture longer and make other adjustments to increase the alcohol content, but for our purposes this ginger beer is more akin to ginger ale.
 If you’re concerned, make the ginger syrup as noted below, but skip the fermentation process and mix it with seltzer water instead to produce a fermentation-free beverage.

 Video by Entice Films